ucsd-cse30-f17/pa4-public/README.md

 # PA4: Binary Search Tree (in C and Assembly)
 In this assignment, you will write several C functions and two ARM assembly functions.
-The goal of this assignment is for you to implement Binary Search Tree class using dynamic memory allocation.
+The goal of this assignment is for you to implement and test a Binary Search Tree “class” using dynamic memory allocation.

 ## Table of Contents:
 0. [Getting Started](https://github.com/ucsd-cse30-f17/pa4-public#0-getting-started)